Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 ## Why you should know this

 Understanding the basics of CSS the language and the syntax is the gateway to using CSS.
-CSS is a powerful tool that let's you determine the appearacne of anything in the browser.
+CSS is a powerful tool that lets you determine the appearance of anything in the browser.

 ## Review